adolui-2002/business-qa-chatbot/README.md

-# Business QA Chatbot
+# RAG-Based Chatbot with LangChain, ChatGPT, Pinecone, and Streamlit

 ## Overview
 The Business QA Chatbot is an intelligent question-answering system designed to provide accurate and relevant answers to business-related queries.
-It leverages OpenAI's GPT-4, LangChain, Pinecone, and Streamlit to deliver a seamless and interactive experience.
+It is a Retrieval-Augmented Generation (RAG) chatbot that uses OpenAI's GPT-4, LangChain, Pinecone, and Streamlit to deliver a seamless and interactive experience.

 ## Features
 - **Natural Language Processing**: Understands and processes user queries in natural language.
 - **Contextual Responses**: Provides accurate answers based on the context of the conversation.
+- **Memory Integration**: Maintains conversation context using LangChain's buffer memory.
 - **Interactive Interface**: User-friendly interface built with Streamlit.
 - **Scalable**: Uses Pinecone for efficient and scalable vector search.